josephbeuysmum/Dertisch/README.md

 And on the View side:

--	registration and presentation of Dishs with related Presenters and Interactors.
+-	registration and presentation of Dishs with related Waiters and Interactors.

 `Dertisch` Head Chefs work by implementing the `DTHeadChefProtocol` protocol; Waiters by implementing the `DTWaiterProtocol` protocol; and Dishes by subclassing `DTDish`.